stillSwinging/mentor-connect-client/README.md

 * Tammy Do, Remo TA - with thanks for answering questions about client-server-api communication
 * Kassie Bradshaw, Remo TA - with thanks for helping us investigate linter issues
 * David Souther, Remo TA - with thanks for helping us resolve gituations and provided insight on package-lock.json update frequency and how this is commonly causes errors during deployment!
+* Audrey Patterson, CF Instructor - with thanks for explaining some of the auto-generated code blocks and how they fit together with what we are building out
+* Aaron Imbrock, Remo TA - with thanks for pointing out when trying to seed a MongoDB (in our case the userInfoSeed.js), fields that are set to "required: true" MUST have data in the quotes.

 ## Time Estimates
 For each of the lab features, make an estimate of the time it will take you to complete the feature, and record your start and finish times for that feature: